mpizenberg/ai-clustering-cf/README.md

 This was made possible thanks to the efforts and discussions with @theeldermillenial.
-Please reference this attribution if this repository is useful to you, and possible also support their multiple projects.
+Please reference this attribution if this repository is useful to you, and also support their projects.

 ## Initialization